 She also choreographed for the award-winning dance film Sirens Tango (featuring SF Ballet Principal Dancers Sasha de Sola and Luke Ingham), and the cross-disciplinary immersive theater productions of FURY (a collaboration between SF Ballet, Alonzo King LINES Ballet, and indie-pop band YASSOU) and Before You Had A Name (a collaboration between Barak Ballet, SF Ballet Principal Dancer Sarah Van Patten, violinist Heather Powell, and multi-media artist Alisa Lapidus).

 Rowe has been dubbed a “choreographic storyteller” (Culture Vulture) and her work “merits much praise” (SF Chronicle).
 Her choreographic style has been described as “using a myriad of intricate hand and arm gestures that built on each other like the blocks in a Jenga game, along with a rich, flowing, contemporary ballet movement aesthetic” (culturedGR) and “impressing with the clarity of its intentions and the easy use of a multi-lingual vocabulary” (danceviewtimes).

-Rowe’s world premiere on Program 03 (streaming March 4–24) is her first work for SF Ballet’s Repertory Season.
+Rowe’s 2021 world premiere ballet Wooden Dimes was her first work for SF Ballet’s Repertory Season.